bacadra/atom-language-latex/README.md

   </a>
 </p>

 Syntax highlighting and Snippets for LaTeX.
-This package was derived from a TextMate bundle located at https://github.com/textmate/latex.tmbundle.
+This package was derived from a [TextMate-LaTeX](https://github.com/textmate/latex.tmbundle) bundle.

 ## Installation

 ### Atom Text Editor

-The official Atom packages store has been disabled.
+The official Atom packages store has been [disabled](https://github.blog/2022-06-08-sunsetting-atom/).
 To get latest version run the shell command

     apm install bacadra/atom-language-latex